 The site is bounded by Wellington Street (A4) to the north, the High Street to the south, St Ethelbert’s Church to the west and the Observatory Shopping Centre to the east.

-Up to 12,000 sq.m of town centre uses - providing space for future shops, restaurants, community and education facilities
+Up to c.
+12,000 sq.m of town centre spaces for future shops, restaurants, community, leisure & education facilities

-Up to 3,750 sq.m of space for a potential boutique cinema, live music venue or bars
+Up to 3,750 sq.m of space for a potential cinema or live music venue

 Up to 40,000 sq.m of high-quality office space

-The town square will be complemented by a number of additional public spaces, such as an urban park and a network of quieter neighbourhood streets.
+The town square will be complemented by a number of additional public spaces, such as an urban park, a local square and a network of quieter neighbourhood streets.

 An indicative timetable for the Queensmere site is shown below: